objectthink/JPMCPlanets/README.md

 Selections from table view controller ( which is embedde in a navigation contoller ) navigate to PlanetInfoTableViewController
 In prepare for segue the selected planet dictionary is set on the destination view controller which implements useswPlanetInfo protocol

-Suggestions for improvement:
-add UI and network unit tests
-localization
-add images/video
-add option to fetch other pages ability to query for more pages more error checking convert to swiftui perform file read in another thread indicate "no last" add navigation item button fpr "next page"